fogfish/cache/README.md

 ### transform element

-The library allows to apply an function over the cache element.
+The library allows to read-and-modify (modify in-place) cached element.
+You can `apply` any function over cached elements.

 ```erlang
    application:start(cache).